jkliff/awesome-biz-fin-econ-tech/README.md

-# awesome-finance
+# awesome-biz-fin-econ-tech

-An awesome collection of finance related materials.
+An awesome collection of Business, Finance, Economics -- and its intersections with technology -- related materials.

 ## Tools